OreAkintobi/osap-weather-app-/README.md

    npm test
    ```

-   There are a couple of options to run the tests as seen in the package.json file:
+   There are a couple of options to run the tests as seen in the package.json file

 2. **Test Coverage:**